University of Western Australia Medicine - detailed entry requirements and how UWA compares with other universities

 The University of Western Australia (UWA) offers two postgraduate pathways to medicine -

-Direct Entry - a guaranteed entry program following completion of any UWA undergraduate degree and
+Direct Entry - a guaranteed entry program (conditional on ensuring students have a faculty grade point average of 5.5) following completion of any UWA undergraduate degree and

-Standard (Graduate) Entry - undertaken after completing a previous degree at UWA.
+Standard (Graduate) Entry - undertaken after completing a previous degree.

 Entry Requirements - The full details regarding the entry requirements for medicine at UWA are given in the table below.